input-output-hk/Alonzo-testnet/Alonzo-exercises/alonzo-white/1_Alonzo-white-exercise-1.md

 4. Use `cardano-cli` to generate payment keys and address
 6. Log on to the dedicated Discord channel for `alonzo-white` and introduce yourself.
 In addition to your peers, you will meet IOG staff who are responsible for running the testnet, stake pool operators who are responsible for producing blocks and ensuring that the Alonzo system works, community advisors and others.
 Please follow the rules on good conduct!
-5. Obtain test Ada from the "faucet" that is specified in the links on the Discord channel
+5. Obtain test Ada from the "faucet" that is specified in the Discord channel

 The next full exercise [Exercise 3](3_Alonzo-white-exercise-3.md) will involve building, signing and submitting simple Plutus transactions using your own node.